Jens Nielsen

 Jens Nielsen is the CEO of BioInnovation Institute, Copenhagen, Denmark, and professor of systems biology at Chalmers University of Technology, Gothenburg, Sweden.
-He is also an adjunct professor at the Technical University of Denmark.
-Nielsen is the most cited researcher in the field of metabolic engineering, and he is the founding president of the International Metabolic Engineering Society.
+He is also an adjunct professor at the Danish Technical University and the University of Copenhagen.
+Nielsen is the most cited researcher in the field of metabolic engineering, and he is the most cited researcher in Biology and Biochemistry in Sweden and Denmark (top 5 in Europe).
+He is the only foreign member of all three academies in the US (Science, Engineering and Medicine) and he is also foreign member of the Chinese Academy of Engineering.
+He was the founding president of the International Metabolic Engineering Society.
 He has additionally founded several biotech companies.